al3fbet/al3fbet/README.md

 ## For those who aren't religious and don't believe in God:<br>

-You are entitled to your beliefs just as I am entitled to mine, please do not think that I am against you or purposely trying to attack you.
+You are entitled to your beliefs just as I am entitled to mine, please do not think that I am against you in any way.
 <br>

 Please feel free to reach out and ask me about my journey and testimony, let me hear yours.
 I've experienced and have been through alot, maybe you have too.

-Perhaps it may turn into a great and real friendship.

 Follow my GitHub and say hello!<br><br> Thanks!